-We handle all types of matters that arise in the construction context, such as:
+We handle all types of construction litigation matters, such as:

 Unfortunately, breach of contract cases are relatively common in the area of construction law.
 While most disputes are governed by the terms of the agreement, the principle of substantial performance sometimes applies.
 This refers to performance of a party's obligations under a contract that is not complete, but nearly equivalent to what was bargained for.
 In a situation involving substantial performance, it would be unreasonable to deny the contractor the full price under the agreement except for the difference the client has to pay.
 In other words, the contractor has the right to recover the contract price, and the client has the right to recover damages caused by the contractor's failure to fully perform.
 Calculating damages in breach of contract cases can be challenging.

-The experienced property attorneys at Stok Kon + Braverman provide a full range of construction litigation services to clients in Fort Lauderdale and surrounding communities.
+The experienced attorneys at Stok Kon + Braverman provide a full range of construction litigation services to clients throughout Broward County.
 Whether a project is small or large, or residential or retail, we can provide you with capable legal representation and help resolve your issue as smoothly as possible.
-To obtain more information, call us at (954) 237-1777 or contact us online for a consultation with a construction litigation attorney in Broward County.
-We represent clients from Hollywood, Fort Lauderdale, and throughout Florida.